 During the 2023-24 season, the Huskers won 23 games, including a win over No. 1 Purdue, and reached the NCAA Tournament for the first time since 2013-14.

-The Huskers have reached the Big Dance seven times in program history, including five times in a stretch from 1991 to 1998.
+The Huskers have reached the Big Dance nine times in program history, including in 2024 and 2025 and five times in a stretch from 1991 to 1998.
 The Huskers have reached the semifinals of the National Invitation Tournament (NIT) on three occasions, including defeating St. Joseph's in the title game for the 1996 NIT.
 The Huskers also downed Colorado State, Washington State, Fresno State and Tulane to reach the championship game that year with Erick Strickland earning the MVP honors.
 That team included four players who either played in or were drafted into the NBA in Lue, Erick Strickland, Mikki Moore and Venson Hamilton.

 Year |